About vintage engagement rings

 Sentimentality aside, there is a greater peace of mind in crafting a vintage engagement ring, made using modern manufacturing techniques.
-Older rings—though beautiful—simply weren’t crafted to endure the rigours of everyday wear; moreover durability wasn’t a such a huge concern before the Industrial Revolution.
+Older rings—though beautiful—simply weren’t crafted to endure the rigours of everyday wear; moreover durability wasn’t such a huge concern before the Industrial Revolution.
 Older generations could only do so much with the resources available at the time, and therefore manufacturing standards weren’t what they are today.

 You can have both.